-Because of the limited amount of parking space available, only senior undergraduates (full-time students who have completed three years of their course and part-time students who have completed four years of their course), and post-graduate students may apply for parking permits.
+Because of the limited amount of parking space available, only senior undergraduates (full-time students who have completed three years of their course and part-time students who have completed four years of their course and up to 400 of those who have completed three years of a part-time course), and post-graduate students may apply for parking permits.
 Applications should be made to the Property Section (Bursar's Division).
 It should be noted that increasing demand for parking space may require the imposition of further restrictions.